For anyone who wants to take part — individually or together.

 You'll find:

-What World Love Week is
+What World Love Week is (simply explained)

-Gentle boundaries that keep the moment human
+Boundaries that keep the moment human

 Use this toolkit if you: